-Weapons of Mass Pollution: The Health and Environmental Hazards in Canada’s Munitions Industry During the Second World War
+Weapons of mass pollution: health and environmental hazards in Canada’s munitions industry during the Second World War

 Alex completed his PhD in History at the University of Western Ontario in 2016.
 He is the author of War Junk: Munitions Disposal and Postwar Reconstruction in Canada which will be published by UBC Press in 2020.